hongtaowu67/engineering_note/README.md

 sudo apt install ros-kinetic-aruco-ros
 ```

+The aruco tag can be downloaded from [here](http://chev.me/arucogen/).
+But make sure in the Dictionary option, choose the **Orignal ArUco**!

 To use the package, we need to first remap the rosparam **camera_info** and **/image**.
 If you install with apt, then go to the launch file:
 ```
 cd /opt/ros/kinetic/share/aruco_ros/launch